Can large language models reason about medical questions?: Introduction

 \paragraph{Chain-of-Thought prompting} Initially, scaling language models up appeared to benefit more knowledge-intensive tasks than the reasoning-heavy ones \citep{Rae2021-oy}.
 Nevertheless, \cite{Wei2022-tw} demonstrated that LLMs could be applied to \textit{System 2} problems by prompting the model to generate step-by-step solutions, coined ``\textit{Chain-of-Thought}'' (CoT).
 CoT prompting led to substantial improvements on many reasoning-intensive tasks~\citep{Wei2022-tw, Zhou2022-cd, Drozdov2022-mw, Nye2021-xv}, allowing to bridge the gap with human-level performances for most of the hard BIG-bench tasks~\citep{Suzgun2022-or}.
 As an alternative to writing reference step-by-step solutions, \textit{zero-shot CoT}~\citep{Kojima2022-wg} allows generating CoTs using single and domain-agnostic cue: ``\PromptOne'' (see example in Figure \ref{fig:cot-prompting-text}).
 The CoTs that result from that prompt not only appear to expose valid reasoning but also translate into superior zero-shot performances (see example in Figure \ref{fig:cot-prompting-text}).

-\paragraph{Deploying LLMs} Applying LLMs to real-life scenarios will require implementing additional safeguards.
-Language models may amplify the social biases present in the training data, may hallucinate incorrect facts and may lack or robustness\citep{Bender2021-fv}, for instance to adversarial attacks~\citep{Wang2021-dd}.
+\paragraph{LLMs and Medical Applications} Applying LLMs to real-life scenarios will require implementing additional safeguards.
+Language models may amplify the social biases present in the training data, may hallucinate incorrect facts and may lack or robustness~\citep{Bender2021-fv}, for instance to adversarial attacks~\citep{Wang2021-dd}.
 Therefore, deploying LLMs into sensitive areas such as healthcare must be operated with great care \citep{Korngiebel2021-fc, Sezgin2022-ge}.
 Nonetheless, large language models are powerful tools and therefore have the potential to transform the field of machine intelligence.
-Although LLMs have been tested on large benchmarks (MMLU~\cite{Hendrycks2020-jw}, BIG-bench~\cite{Srivastava2022-jl}), studies applied to the medical domain are still needed.
-Specialized datasets such as the USMLE-MedQA~\citep{Jin2021-jo} enable assessing the capabilities of LLMs in realistic clinical scenarios requiring specialized medical knowledge, advanced reasoning capabilities and human-level reading comprehension skills.
+At the dawn of this research work, although LLMs had been tested on large benchmarks (MMLU~\cite{Hendrycks2020-jw}, BIG-bench~\cite{Srivastava2022-jl}), studies applied to the medical domain were still needed.
+Specialized datasets such as the MedQA-USMLE~\citep{Jin2021-jo} enable assessing the capabilities of LLMs in realistic clinical scenarios requiring specialized medical knowledge, advanced reasoning capabilities and human-level reading comprehension skills.